 University of Minnesota Extension will be hosting the 2018 National Health Outreach Conference in Bloomington, Minnesota May 2-4.
 This year's theme is "Engaging in a Culture of Health: Making Waves in the Land of 10,000 Lakes."
 The conference will focus on community-based strategies for encouraging holistic health equity.
 Extension CYFC staff and partners will be among the many presenters featured in the three day event.
 Conference registration opens Feb.
 5, with early bird pricing through early March.

 Following are a selection of upcoming events that we think CYFC constituents may be interested in.
 Brief descriptions are provided, and we encourage you to follow up with the sponsoring organizations to learn more.

 MACMH Infant and Early Childhood Training Series

 This winter the Minnesota Association for Children's Mental Health (MACMH) is holding a series of professional training events focused on infant and early childhood mental health.
-"When Families Lose a Loved One: Grief and Loss in Families with Young Children" will be held in Minneapolis on Friday, January 26."Rebuilding Connections After Caregiver Disruptions for Children Birth to 5"will be held in Maple Grove on Tuesday, February 13.
+"When Families Lose a Loved One: Grief and Loss in Families with Young Children" will be held in Minneapolis on Friday, January 26."Rebuilding Connections After Caregiver Disruptions for Children Birth to 5 will be held in Maple Grove on Tuesday, February 13.
 "Reflective Consultation: Building Skills for Supervisors and Consultants" will be held in St. Paul on Wednesday, February 28.
 Finally, "The Effect of Parental Incarceration on Infant and Early Childhood Mental Health and Well-Being" will be held in St. Paul on Thursday, March 8.
 Each of these sessions offers six continuing education hours.
-To find out more about these sessions and register, visit the MACMH website.
+To find out more about these sessions and register.